The Nomination and the Trustee Evaluation Process

 - Informing or Consulting with the Candidate.
-It can be tough to explain to a nominee that he or she has been unsuccessful.
-We therefore suggest caution in sharing, but the decision is yours.
+It can be tough to explain to a nominee that he or she has been unsuccessfully nominated.
+We therefore suggest against a candidate knowing that they are being nominated, but the decision is yours.

 - Don’t Pad the Nomination Form.
 The nomination form should be less than 10 pages.
 Longer is not better.
 Limit attachments; if necessary, include URLs in the nomination.

 - Leave Enough Time to Complete the Nomination.
 Don’t underestimate the time it will take you to assemble the candidate’s package.